hansaskov/view/README.md

 - [x] Protect organization routes
 - [-] Changeing organization should leave you on the same page but with updated params
 - [-] Leave organization
-- [ ] Change the name of your organization
+- [x] Change the name of your organization
+- [ ] List all members of an organization
+- [ ] Kick a user from an organization.
+- [ ] Switch role of a user.
 - [ ] Invite users to an organization
-- [ ] List users within your organization
 - [ ] Manage users within your organization
 - [ ] Send emails.
 - [ ] Password reset.